Plants we regret losing

 Acacia guinetii - Golden Gravel Wattle

 Acacia guinetii, or Golden Gravel Wattle, is a low spreading shrub from WA with grey-green foliage and fluffy gold ball flowers.
 We planted one in November 2009 and it lasted until November 2014, but was never really happy in the frosty winters.
-We have planted a new one in April 2021 in a more sheltered position.
+We have planted a new one in April 2021 in a more sheltered position but it died in March 2022.

 Acacia holosericea - Velvet Wattle

 We planted Acacia holosericea, or Velvet Wattle, in a pot in October 2016.
 This plant forms a large shrub to 4m high and 2m wide with large, soft, velvety silvery leaves, rod shaped yellow flowers and twisted seed pods.
-This plant grows naturally in Queensland, NT and WA.
-We kept it inside the house but it grew too quickly and too vigorously to stay under cover over winter’19, so it died.
+This plant is native to Queensland, NT and WA.
+We kept it inside the house but it grew too quickly and too vigorously to stay under cover over winter 2019, so it died.
 What beautiful leaves this plant has that everyone loved to stroke.

 Acacia iteaphylla - Flinders Range Wattle